Fireye04/Fireye04/_posts/2024-01-27-the-allure-of-star-citizen.md

 ### Performance

 The game needs a good PC to run.
 I've put together a list with the minimum specs that I'd recommend for running this thing enjoyably __at 1080p resolution__.
-I've taken some tips from the public facing [telemetry site](https://robertsspaceindustries.com/telemetry) so feel free to check that out as well for more detailed data.
+I've taken some tips from the public facing <a href="https://robertsspaceindustries.com/telemetry" target="_blank">telemetry site</a> so feel free to check that out as well for more detailed data.
 At the time of writing, most of these reccomendations are above base spec, aiming for an ideal experience, so if you're a bit below spec, you should be fine depending how below spec you are and in which areas.

 - Ryzen 5 5600X/ i5 12600KF
 	- SC is a very CPU hungry game.
 If you have a better GPU than CPU, as many gamers do, then you will likely be CPU bottlenecked.